 “Open Doors Day” Events

-All elementary-middle schools will be open across the district during Open Doors Day, and all elementary schools will also host a Kindergarten Round-Up.
-All schools have developed their own creative itineraries to engage families!
-Free lunch will be provided by the Office of School Nutrition.
-Download the K-8 Schools Open House Flyer
+All elementary-middle schools will be open across the district during Open Doors Day.
+All schools will develop their own creative itineraries to engage families!

 About Detroit Public Schools

 Detroit Public Schools is creating Centers of Excellence in every school in every neighborhood.
 The district’s primary mission is educating students to perform at high academic levels.
 DPS offers educational advantages to students throughout the district’s schools, including:

 - NEW 9th Grade Career Academy offered at A. Philip Randolph Technical High School, where students can earn a comprehensive high school diploma, associate’s degree through Henry Ford College, heavy machine operator certification and paid internship through coursework in plumbing and pipefitting, HVAC, electricity, carpentry, masonry, horticulture and interior furnishings.
 Download the 9th Grade Career Academy Application!